p2ppsr/tys-postboard-bridge/reader/README.md

 ### Send Message

-When field 4 is `sendmsg` then ...
+When field 4 is `sendmsg` then field 5 is the string representing the message, not to exceed 512 bytes.

 ### Set Name

-When field 4 is `setname` then ...
+When field 4 is `setname` then field 5 is the string representing the user's new name, not to exceed 30 bytes.

 ## Usage

-When you create a transaction using the protocol, the HWP Bridgeport state machine will collect it and aggregate it into the HWP Bridge database, where it will be made available along with all other HWP messages.
-When you write queries against this dataset, the documents are in the following format:
+The documents are stored in the MongoDB Bridge Database in the following format:

+### Collection: `messages`

-- **sender**: The Bitcoin SV address from field 3 which signed the HWP message transaction
+- **userID**: The Bitcoin SV address from field 3 which signed the message transaction
-- **_id**: The TXID of the HWP transaction
+- **_id**: The TXID of the transaction
-- **message**: The content that was sent in the HWP message
+- **message**: The content that was sent in the message

+### Collection: `names`

+- **_id**: The Bitcoin SV address from field 3 which represents this user identity
+- **name**: The screen name for the user
+- **currentTXID**: The TXID of the currently-active naming transaction
+- **previousVersions**: An array of objects representing previous names of this user.
+Each object contains `currentTXID` and `name`, and newer names are at the end of the array.